kostia017/COVID/README.md

 ```
 ![UA Death Graph](Screens/UA_deaths_Diagram.png)

-To make it more visible I displayed counts of "_new_" and "_lethal_" cases
+To make it more visible I displayed counts of "_new_" and "_lethal_" cases:
 ![](Screens/Ua_PL.png)
 Now you can see that __Ukraine__ has less total cases but more lethal outcome than __Poland__.
 ## Continents COVID comparison